nadavrot/memset_benchmark/README.md

 branches and the performance of the cpu decoder.
 The buffers are in the size range 0 to 256.
 The random function is made of pre-computed random values, to lower the overhead of the random function.
 This was suggested by Yann Collet.
+The 'nop' function is used to compute the benchmark setup overhead and call overhead, and the nop-cost is subtracted from all figures.

 ![memset](docs/memset_r.png) ![memcpy](docs/memcpy_r.png)